kireetichennuru69/DA-Projects/customer_shopping_behaviour_dashboard using SQL, Python and Power BI/readme.md

 Describe the business problem or use case this project addresses.

 - What is the objective?
+  A leading business company wants to understand their customers shopping behaviour in oder to improve their sales, customer satisfaction and long-term loyality.

 - Who are the stakeholders or end users?
 - What decisions or insights does this project enable?